vaaandark/vaaandark/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a FS Lab
+- 🔭 I’m currently working on Big Data
-- 🌱 I’m currently learning Rust and FS
+- 🌱 I’m currently learning Rust
 - 📫 How to reach me: vaaandark@outlook.com
 - 😄 Pronouns: He / Him
 <!-- - ⚡ Fun fact: ... -->